Best Impact Drivers 2026: 16 Compared (11 Sources)

 Default recommendation

-→ The Milwaukee M18 FUEL 2953-20 (~$150 bare) is the safest pick for users without strong constraints.
-It combines near-top-tier performance, the most compact form factor in its class, refined 4-mode drive control, and access to the largest professional tool ecosystem.
-Its only weakness is battery runtime. [src1, src3, src5]
+→ The Milwaukee M18 FUEL 2953-20 (~$132 bare) is the safest pick for users without strong constraints.
+It combines near-top-tier performance (94/100 at PTR), the most compact form factor in its class, refined 4-mode drive control, and access to the largest professional tool ecosystem.
+With its recent price drop from ~$149 to ~$132, value-per-dollar has improved noticeably.
+Its only weakness is battery runtime. [src1, src3, src5, src8]

 Key Market Trends (2026)